-John was appointed to the Attorney General’s C Panel of Civil Counsel in March 2019 and to the C Panel of Public International Law Counsel in October 2020.
+John was appointed to the Attorney General’s B Panel of Civil Counsel in September 2022 and to the C Panel of Public International Law Counsel in October 2020.

 John is regularly instructed in sensitive and high-profile litigation, particularly in matters that raise national security or diplomatic and state immunity issues.
 His current cases include:

-- Liberty and Privacy International v Security Service and SSHD, a claim in the Investigatory Powers Tribunal, alleging misuse of authorised data by MI5 (with Julian Milford QC).
+- Liberty and Privacy International v Security Service and SSHD, a claim in the Investigatory Powers Tribunal, alleging misuse of authorised data by MI5 (with Julian Milford KC).